-“It’s an unfortunate story about a family that has gone through the worst times in life.
-It’s a mystery novel about being stuck inbetween afterlife.
-Main character has unfinished business and is denied eternal peace.
-His soul is stuck in limbo where he tries to re-connect with his long lost family!”
+“[It is] an unfortunate story about a family that has gone through the worst times in life.
+[It is] a mystery novel about being stuck inbetween afterlife.
+[The main] character has unfinished business and is denied eternal peace.
+His soul is stuck in limbo where he tries to [reconnect] with his long lost family!”

 After a cut, he is back in his home.
 His daughter named Mellie is talking again and chats about the past, how much she loved the fact that he and her mother bought this house, but she also asks some harmlessly seeming, but in reality heartbreaking questions.
-For example, why the guest room was always locked after Ophelia was gone.
-Turns out that their mother didn’t want Mellie to see her cry all the time.
+For example, why the guest room was always locked after Ophelia was gone – it turns out that her mother did not want Mellie to see her crying all the time.